- Headaches are common in people with cancer, but not all headaches feel the same or have the same cause.

 - Determining the type and cause of a headache based on your symptoms, medical history, and a physical examination will help your doctor find the best way to treat your headache.

 - Some headaches can be managed by treating the condition that causes them.
 Medications approved by your doctor may be helpful for preventing and treating headaches.

 Almost everyone gets an occasional headache.
 Headaches are generally divided into two main categories: primary headaches and secondary headaches.
-Primary headaches include migraines, cluster headaches, and tension headaches (also known as muscle contraction headaches).
+Primary headaches include migraines, cluster headaches, and tension headaches.
+Tension headaches are also known as muscle contraction headaches.
 Secondary headaches are headaches caused by another medical condition or underlying factor, such as a brain tumor, head injury, infection, or medication.
 Both primary and secondary headaches are common in people with cancer.